 Good Reputation of Foreign Brands

 The reputation of a brand is the key factor when a consumer decides if they will buy the product or not.
 In China, social status is very important to the Chinese, being able to travel and buy international brands for them is the main indicator of wealth and status.
-European luxury brands such as Louis Vuitton, Gucci, Prada, Yves Saint Laurent are brands with connoting the distinguished reputation the wealthy Chinese crave for.
+European luxury brands such as Louis Vuitton, Gucci, Prada, and Yves Saint Laurent are brands connoting the distinguished reputation the wealthy Chinese crave for.

 In recent years, fashion brands with the label “Made in USA” are also enjoying greater success with the younger generation of wealthy Chinese.
-Brands like Tory Burch, Kate Spade and Michael Kors have become popular with the new Chinese middle class.
-They are known for “affordable luxury”, they are cheaper than most high class brands and more flexible in terms of their style.
+Brands like Tory Burch, Kate Spade, and Michael Kors have become popular with the new Chinese middle class.
+They are known for “affordable luxury”, they are cheaper than most high-class brands and more flexible in terms of their style.
 But this does not mean that their reputation is less important in the eyes of the Chinese.
-Today the new generation of wealthy Chinese seek to find their own style by buying these brands, it is seen as can a little less prestigious but easier to create ones own style.
+Today the new generation of wealthy Chinese seek to find their own style by buying these brands, it is seen as can a little less prestigious but easier to create one’s own style.

-In the mind of a Chinese consumer, imported brands will always be better quality than a Chinese brand and that is why it is easy for the foreign brand to gain a good reputation.
+In the mind of a Chinese consumer, imported brands will always be of better quality than a Chinese brands and that is why it is easy for the foreign brand to gain a good reputation.
 However, if the brand does not adapt to Chinese culture and without an effective marketing strategy, an established reputation can be destroyed in an instant.

 A story behind the brand